-- d) For National Anti-Doping Organizations, where national policy requirements and imperatives lead a National Anti-Doping Organization to prioritize certain sports or disciplines over others in its test distribution planning (as contemplated by Article 4.4.1 of the International Standard for Testing), the National Anti-Doping Organization may decline to consider advance applications for TUEs from Athletes in some or all of the non-priority sports or disciplines (but in that case it must permit any such Athlete from whom a Sample is subsequently collected to apply for a retroactive TUE in accordance with Article 4.3(c)).
-The National Anti-Doping Organization must clearly set out on its website which Athletes are not required to apply for a TUE in advance under any such policy. - e) For each International Federation, a clear definition of International-Level Athlete and a clear definition/list of International Events, so that Athletes can understand their TUE obligations. - f) For each International Federation and (where applicable) Major Event Organization that was granted an exception to automatic recognition under Article 7.1(b): (1) which TUE decisions of other Anti-Doping Organizations it will automatically recognize (if any); and (2) which TUE decisions of other Anti-Doping Organizations will have to be submitted to it by the Athlete for evaluation. - 5.3 Each National Anti-Doping Organization, International Federation and (where applicable) Major Event Organization must establish a TUEC to consider whether applications for grant or recognition of TUEs meet the criteria set out in Article 4.2: - a) A pool of potential TUEC members may be established, from which TUECs can be selected for specific applications. - A TUEC may seek the assistance of such other medical or scientific experts as it deems appropriate. - c) A TUEC considering a specific application should include at least three (3) physicians with experience in the care and treatment of Athletes and a sound knowledge of clinical, sports and exercise medicine.
+- b) The TUE application form (or alternative application method).
+If an application form is used, it must be based on the "TUE Application Form" template available on WADA's website.
+The template may be modified by Anti-Doping Organizations to include additional requests for information, but no sections or items may be removed.
+The template may be translated into other languages by Anti-Doping Organizations, but certain elements of the original English or French text must remain on the form, as set out in the template. - c) For each National Anti-Doping Organization, its definition of National-Level Athlete. - d) For National Anti-Doping Organizations, where national policy requirements and imperatives lead a National Anti-Doping Organization to prioritize certain sports or disciplines over others in its test distribution planning (as contemplated by Article 4.4.1 of the International Standard for Testing), the National Anti-Doping Organization may decline to consider advance applications for TUEs from Athletes in some or all of the non-priority sports or disciplines (but in that case it must permit any such Athlete from whom a Sample is subsequently collected to apply for a retroactive TUE in accordance with Article 4.3(c)).
+The National Anti-Doping Organization must clearly set out on its website which Athletes are not required to apply for a TUE in advance under any such policy. - e) For each International Federation, a clear definition of International-Level Athlete and a clear definition/list of International Events, so that Athletes can understand their TUE obligations. - f) For each International Federation and (where applicable) Major Event Organization that was granted an exception to automatic recognition under Article 7.1(b): (1) which TUE decisions of other Anti-Doping Organizations it will automatically recognize (if any); and (2) which TUE decisions of other Anti-Doping Organizations will have to be submitted to it by the Athlete for evaluation. - 5.3 Each National Anti-Doping Organization, International Federation and (where applicable) Major Event Organization must establish a TUEC to consider whether applications for grant or recognition of TUEs meet the conditionscriteria set out in Article 4.2.
+In relation to the Article 4.1 and 4.3 conditions, these can be assessed by the relevant Anti-Doping Organization in consultation with an appropriate medical expert(s) (which may, for example, be a member of staff or a member of a TUEC).: - a) A pool of potential TUEC members may be established, from which TUECs can be selected for specific applications. - b) A TUEC may seek the assistance of such other medical or scientific experts as it deems appropriate. - a) A TUEC considering a specific application should include at least three (3) physicians with experience in the care and treatment of Athletes and a sound knowledge of clinical, sports and exercise medicine.
 In cases where specific expertise is required (for example, for Athletes with impairments where the substance or method pertains to the Athlete's impairment), at least one (1) TUEC member or expert should possess such expertise.
-One (1) physician member should act as chair of the TUEC. - d) Decisions should ideally be reached through consensus of the TUEC, with further input from other physicians and/or experts, if necessary.
-If consensus cannot be reached, a majority decision will be made. - e) In order to ensure impartiality of decisions, all members of the TUEC must have signed a conflict of interest and confidentiality declaration (a template declaration is available on WADA's website). - 5.4 The Anti-Doping Organization/TUEC will decide whether or not to grant the application/recognize the TUE as soon as possible, and usually within no more than twenty-one (21) days of receipt of a complete application/request for recognition.
-Where a TUE application/request for recognition is made in a reasonable time prior to an Event, the Anti-Doping Organization/TUEC must use its best endeavors to issue its decision before the start of the Event.
+One (1) physician member should act as chair of the TUEC.